Cocliques of maximal size in the prime graph of a finite simple group: Preliminary results for groups of Lie type

 Now assume that $\eta(l)=n$ and $\frac{l}{k}$ is an odd natural number, i.~e., case (iv) holds.
 In this case there exists a maximal torus $T$ of order $\frac{1}{(4,q^n-\varepsilon1)}(q^n+(-1)^l)$ of $G$ (if such a torus does not exist then $s$ does not divide $\vert G\vert$).
 The fact that $\frac{l}{k}$ is an odd prime implies that $r$ divides $\vert T\vert$, so $r,s$ are adjacent. \end{proof}

 Now we consider simple exceptional groups of Lie type.
 Note that the orders of maximal tori of simple exceptional groups were listed in \cite[Lemma~1.3]{VasVd}.
-However, for groups $E_7(q)$, $E_8(q)$, and Ree groups ${}^2F_4(2^{2n+1})$ (items (4), (5), and (9) of the lemma respectively), the list of orders of tori was incorrect.
-We correct the list by the following lemma.
+However, for groups $E_7(q)$, $E_8(q)$, and Ree groups ${}^2F_4(2^{2n+1})$ (items (4), (5), and (9) of the lemma respectively), the list of orders of tori is incorrect.
+The following lemma corrects this.

-\begin{lem} {\em (see \cite{Ca3} )} Let $\overline{G}$ be a connected simple exceptional algebraic group of adjoint type and let $G=O^{p'}(\overline{G}_\sigma)$ be the finite simple exceptional group of Lie type.
+\begin{lem} {\em (see \cite{Ca3} )} Let $\overline{G}$ be a connected simple exceptional algebraic group of adjoint type and let $G=O^{p'}(\overline{G}_\sigma)$ be a finite simple exceptional group of Lie type.

 \item[{\em 1.}] For every maximal torus $T$ of $G=E_7(q)$, the number $m=(2,q-1)\vert T\vert$ is equal to one of the following: $(q+1)^{n_1}(q-1)^{n_2},$ $n_1+n_2=7;$ $(q^2+1)^{n_1}(q+1)^{n_2}(q-1)^{n_3},$ $1\leqslant n_1\leqslant2,$ $2n_1+n_2+n_3=7,$ and $m\neq(q^2+1)(q\pm1)^5;$ $(q^3+1)^{n_1}(q^3-1)^{n_2}(q^2+1)^{n_3}(q+1)^{n_4}(q-1)^{n_5},$ $1\leqslant n_1+n_2\leqslant2,$ $3n_1+3n_2+2n_3+n_4+n_5=7,$ and $m\neq(q^3+\epsilon1)(q-\epsilon1)^4,$ $m\neq(q^3\pm1)(q^2+1)^2,$ $m\neq(q^3+\epsilon1)(q^2+1)(q+\epsilon1)^2;$ $(q^4+1)(q^2\pm1)(q\pm1);$ $(q^5\pm1)(q^2-1);$ $(q^5+\epsilon1)(q+\epsilon1)^2;$ $q^7\pm1;$ $(q-\epsilon1)\cdot (q^2+\epsilon q+1)^3; (q^5-\epsilon1)\cdot (q^2+\epsilon q +1); (q^3\pm1)\cdot (q^4-q^2+1); (q-\epsilon1)\cdot (q^6+\epsilon q^3+1);$ $(q^3-\epsilon1)\cdot(q^2-\epsilon q+1)^2,$ where $\epsilon=\pm$.
 Moreover, for every number $m$ given above there exists a torus $T$ with $(2,q-1)\vert T\vert=m$.